pnp/pnpjs/docs/core/behaviors.md

 // any previously registered observers in target are maintained as the default behavior is to append target.using(CopyFrom(source));

-// target will have the observers assigned from source, but no reference to source.
+// target will have the observers copied from source, but no reference to source.
 Changes to source's registered observers will not affect target.
 // any previously registered observers in target are removed target.using(CopyFrom(source, "replace"));